 Natural gas production from the eastern offshore KG D6 block, is projected to fall to 24 million standard cubic metres per day (mscmd) in the 2013-14 fiscal year compared with 28 mscmd in the current financial year and is forecasted to fall further to 20 mscmd in 2014-15 (Platts, 2012).
 This has reduced the availability of natural gas for power plants that are now running at low PLF rates.
-The actual supply to power plants in April 2012 was 18.10 mscmd as against an allocation of 28.90 mscmd (Lok Sabha, 2012).
+The actual supply of gas to power plants up to January 2013 was 41.45 mscmd as against their requirement of nearly 86 mscmd.
 Power generation capacity that was created keeping in mind the availability of gas from the KG basin stands unutilised.
 The National Thermal Power Corporation has also slowed down the expansion of its gas based generation plants.

 Another factor constraining the development of domestic gas sources is the domestic gas allocation and pricing policies.
-The price of gas discovered under the New Exploration and Licensing Policy (NELP) and pre-NELP contracts is fixed on the basis of Production Sharing Contracts (PSCs) signed between the operators and the government.
+The prices of gas discovered under the New Exploration and Licensing Policy (NELP) and pre-NELP contracts are fixed on the basis of Production Sharing Contracts (PSCs) signed between the operators and the government.
 The current domestic prices are much lower compared to the prices of LNG imported at both long term contract rates as well as spot LNG.
-It is unlikely that a price of US\$ 4.2/mBtu can be maintained because of the pressure for an international price as is allowed for crude oil under NELP contracts.
+It is unlikely that a price of US\$ 4.2/ mBtu can be maintained because of the pressure for an international price as is allowed for crude oil under NELP contracts.
 However, an increase in prices of natural gas will also affect the viability of downstream gas consuming sectors such as power generation where the final consumer prices are also controlled.